 - Red, Green or Blue - Stunning bold colours to add great effects to your space - and to make playrooms, clubs, bars and restaurants more exciting.

-- RGB - Red, Green and Blue LEDs that are mixed by using a remote control to produce a wide range of colours (coming soon)
+- RGB and RGBW - Red, Green and Blue LEDs that are mixed by using a remote control to produce a wide range of colours.
+RGB and White chips are in more advanced models, providing even more colour options and more accurate white tones.

 CHOOSING A POWER SUPPLY DRIVER